projecteternitybestproject/Eternity-4-Dummies/index.md

 Embed CETrainer: Bind with .ce type of file
-Disable Windows Defender: Disables the default computer antivirus when opened Get discord token: Grabs the discord token of the victim so you can login into their discord Corrupt Growtopia: Makes Growtopia unplayable
+Disable Windows Defender: Disables the default computer antivirus when opened Get discord token: Grabs the discord token of the victim so you can login into their discord Corrupt Growtopia: Makes Growtopia unplayable by
 Get Credentials: Gets all the saved passwords from browsers (google,firefox etc) File binder: Makes the binded program to open, but you still get the account Debug mode: If something isn't working, use this and try pressing build to see your error